imperialwicket/hubot-asgard/README.md

     asgard region us-west-2
     asgard region

-If you are using asgard-launcher.coffee, you must set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables for successful aws-sdk configuration.
+If you plan to use asgard-launcher, you must set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables for successful aws-sdk configuration.

 ## Practical Use